 Top 3 Components of a Healthy Security Program

-1. The structural makeup of the security program
+1. The structure of the security program.

 Will there be one security officer for the whole organization or one for each business unit?
 What are the scope of the program, its mission and mandate, and overall roles and responsibilities?

-2. The functional capability of the security program
+2. The functional capability of the security program.

-a) Set a benchmark for security
+a) Set a benchmark for security.

-- The benchmark is established through a suite of security policies, standards, as well as program and process documentation
+- The benchmark is established through a suite of security policies, standards, as well as program and process documentation.

-b) Measure against a benchmark
+b) Measure against your benchmark.

-c) Enable management decisions
+c) Enable management decisions.

-- Enables management to make informed decisions
+- Dashboards and meetings will enable management to make informed decisions.

-d) Support execution of decisions
+d) Support the execution of decisions.